eddieajau/eddieajau.github.io/_posts/2013-02-04-the-joomla-contact-form-gmail-and-reply-to-problems.md

 Reply-To: iNeedHelp@example.com
 ```

 Your email and the site name are set in the Global Configuration of Joomla&#39;s administrator.
-The &quot;
-Reply-To&quot; address comes from the email that the sender typed into the the contact form on your site.
+The &quot;Reply-To&quot; address comes from the email that the sender typed into the the contact form on your site.

 Now, the problem is that when the &quot;From&quot; email (your email) is the same as the any registered reply address for your email account (which will almost certainly include your email), Gmail ignores the &#39;Reply-To&quot; address.
 When you click the &quot;Reply&quot; button in the Gmail interface you will end up sending the email to yourself (<code>youremail@gmail.com</code>) instead of the sender&#39;s email (<code>iNeedHelp@example.com</code>).</p>